Who can get it

-You can get it if all of the following apply.
-You’re:
+You can get it if all of the following apply:

-- eligible for an income support payment or ABSTUDY Living Allowance from us
+- you’re eligible for an income support payment or ABSTUDY Living Allowance from us

-You or the person you care for must be in quarantine or self-isolation because of advice or a requirement made by:
+You, or the person you are caring for, must be in quarantine or self-isolation because any of the following required you to be: